 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling

 In the afternoon, make a dry landing on North Seymour Island for a walk along the coast and the interior of the island, observing bird colonies of blue-footed boobies, frigate birds, swallow-tailed gulls and also sea lions and marine iguanas.
-There will be opportunities for snorkeling or coastal exploration.
+Opportunities exist for snorkeling or coastal exploration.
 Conclude the first day of adventure with an evening briefing, welcome cocktail, and dinner.

-Since there is no landing site at this location, the coastal exploration is by dinghy, while the naturalist guide explains the dramatic geology of the area with remains of lava flows and tuff stone layers.
-This is the nesting place for flightless cormorants, the only existing marine birds in the world other than penguins that have changed their condition of flying birds to diving birds.
-Wildlife here also includes sea lions, Galápagos fur seals, Galápagos penguins, blue-footed and Nazca boobies and noddy terns.
-Depending on the conditions of the ocean, it will be possible to schedule a snorkeling outing along the cliffs of partly-sunken Ecuador Volcano, near the northern tip of Isabela Island.
-This area has a very rich marine life, and is seasonally visited by green sea turtles.
-Lunch on board.
+Since there is no landing site at this location, coastal exploration is by dinghy while the naturalist guide explains area's dramatic geology of lava flow remains and tuff stone layers.
+Wildlife here includes flightless cormorants, sea lions, Galápagos fur seals, Galápagos penguins, blue-footed and Nazca boobies and noddy terns.
+Depending on the conditions of the ocean, a possible snorkeling outing along the cliffs which are rich in marine life and seasonally visited by green sea turtles.

 Make a wet landing at Urbina Bay after breakfast.
 Here you can find corals, shells, and many other calcareous organisms exposed above water.
-This area is also home to large and very colorful Galápagos land iguanas, giant tortoises (occasionally); a good spot to observe Darwin’s finches.
-Along the shoreline, after the hike, guests may encounter flightless cormorants and see penguins while snorkeling in this beautiful cove.
-There will be lunch on board.
+This area is also home to large and very colorful Galápagos land iguanas, giant tortoises (occasionally), and Darwin’s finches.

 On the northwest of Isabela, secluded Tagus Cove provided a favorite anchorage for pirates and whalers over the centuries.
 Old graffiti is still found on its walls.
 The vegetation in the area includes the fragrant palo santo trees.
 These white-barked trees are leafless and look dead most of the year.
 An uphill hike takes guests to the back of Darwin Crater, filled with salt water.
 The view at the end of the trail is worth the climb.
 Darwin is one of Isabela’s six volcanoes, a remarkable contrast to the lower islands to the east of the archipelago.
-There will be opportunities to swim, snorkel or kayak.
-There is no beach in the area, so these activities are done from the Pangas.
-Enjoy a briefing and dinner in the evening.
+Opportunities to swim, snorkel or kayak will be available amid the dramatic landscape.

 Make a wet landing at Rábida Island on a red-colored beach.
 A gratifying stroll along the beach of this small island (1.9 square miles) allows for the observation of a large colony of sea lions, marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
-Very close to the beach, hidden behind a strip of green saltbush, is a salt pond where at times greater flamingos migrate.
-This is a great place to snorkel from the beach, both for beginners, as well as for experienced snorkelers, due to the unique combination of underwater species and submarine landscapes.
-During navigation to the next island, dolphins are often spotted.
-Lunch will be served on board.
+Enjoy a snorkel from the beach; a great place for beginners and the more experienced.

 Visit the Charles Darwin Research Station this morning and the giant tortoise pens within an impressive giant prickly-pear cactus forest home to many land birds.
 These are the headquarters of scientific investigation, conservation and the National Park administration.
 Enjoy lunch at the poolside of the Finch Bay Eco Hotel.

 Disembark at Punta Cormorant (wet landing) at an olivine-crystal beach for an easy walk that includes a brackish water lagoon where bird species like greater flamingos, pintail ducks, common stilts, herons, sandpipers, and others may be observed.
-This outing also includes a white-sand beach where sea turtles come out at night to nest (from December to May).
-Possibility of snorkeling from the beach; a ride in a glass-bottom boat; or for advanced snorkelers, “The Devil’s Crown,” if conditions permit.
-Briefing and dinner.
+Explore a white-sand beach where sea turtles come out at night to nest (from December to May).

 After breakfast, make a wet landing on a sandy white beach with many sea lion harems.
 Galápagos hawks are often easily observed, perched atop salt bushes.
-The giant prickly pear cactus found here live up to their name with tree-sized trunks!
-The endemic land iguana, unique to this island, may be spotted during the afternoon walk.
-Snorkeling and swimming from the beach rounds off the rewarding experience.
-Lunch will be served on board.
+Endemic land iguanas, unique to this island, may be spotted during the afternoon walk.
+Snorkel and swim along a natural wave barrier.

 Disembark (dry landing) in the channel between North and South Plaza Islands, where the island tilts toward the water, the approach makes for a lavishly colorful sight!
-The turquoise waters of the channel contrast brilliantly with the white sand and black lava of the shoreline.
+Turquoise water contrasts brilliantly with white sand and black lava.
 Along the coastline, find sea lion colonies, while frigates, swallow-tailed gulls and shearwaters glide playing with the thermals that form along the cliffs of this small but amazing island.
-Dinner and a briefing are in the evening.

 After breakfast, depart to the port and airport for a flight back to the mainland.